ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 ```

 ## Quick Start
 By default the package is configured to mask all `Patient.name` fields.
-You can use the `deIdentifyFhirData` function to de-identify a FHIR resource or Bundle.
+You can use the `deIdentify` function to de-identify a FHIR resource or Bundle.

 ```ballerina
 import ballerinax/health.fhir.r4utils.deidentify;